freeCodeCamp/Rust-In-Replit/tooling/answers-image-combiner.md

 Task: Within `set_data`, set the instance's `data` field to be equal to the value of the `data` argument.
 Then, return an `Ok` result with an empty tuple as a response.

+Run `cargo test --bin combiner` to see if you correctly completed this task.

 ### --seed--

 ```rust